-EO 13526 34 the CIA got into the planning discussions too and did not question DNRO decisions after they were made.8 So long as the DNRO did his homework, he could make his decisions stick.
+EO 13526 3. the CIA got into the planning discussions too and did not question.
+DNRO decisions after they were made.
+So long as the DNRO did his homework, he could make his decisions stick.

-With the NRO jobs assigned and the organizational relationship established, the actual design and building of satellites in Program A and Program B were carried out by industrial contractors.
+With the NRO jobs assigned and the organizational relationship established. the actual design and building of satellites in Program A and Program B were carried out by industrial contractors.
 The Navy's Program C POPPY satellites were built by the Naval Research Laboratory (NRL); EO 13526 3.3(b)(1)>25Yrs were first built by NRL and subsequently manufactured by industrial contractor teams.
-In Program A. the SAFSP SIGINT project offices in EO 135 ised a few people in the office for each project.
-In a matrix form of organization, each project team was supported by an SAFSP procurement team EO 13526 3.3(b) a budget team EO 13526 3.3(b)(1 and an operations team EO 13526 3.3(b)(that worked with the tracking and communications network of the Air Force Satellite Control Facility (AFSCF) sites.
+In Program A, the SAFSP SIGINT project offices in EO 135 used a few people in the office for each project.
+In a matrix form of organization, each project team was supported by an SAFSP procurement team EO 13526 3.3(b)(1 EO 13526 3.3(b) a budget tear and an operations team EO 13526 3.3(b)(that worked with the tracking and communications network of the Air Force Satellite Control Facility (AFSCF) sites.
 Launch vehicles-the Atlas, Thor, and Titan derivatives-were procured by sending money to the "white" Air Force project offices in Los Angeles.
-This arrangement allowed EO 135 project managers to concentrate on the SIGINT mission part of the job, which. because it revealed that reconnaissance was being carried out, was bought with covert or "black" contracts.
+This arrangement allowed or seproject managers to concentrate on the SIGINT mission part of the job, which, because it revealed that reconnaissance was being carried out, was bought with